dhcoder/TiltAdventure/README.md

 This extra step allows each contributor to have their own JDK setup (1.6 here, 1.8 there), and those details are all abstracted away behind a common, shared name.
 The language level should be set to 6, though, because of Android limitations.

+You may need to additionally create an `ANDROID_HOME` environment variable that points to the location of your Android SDK.
+Do this if Gradle complains about not finding the SDK dir.

 ## Code Style